danielaparker/jsoncons/acknowledgements.md

 - Stefano Sinigardi for contributing workaround for vs2017 platform issue

-- xezon for suggesting decode_csv and encode_csv functions, and
+- [xezon](https://github.com/danielaparker/jsoncons/pull/140) for proposing decode_csv and encode_csv functions, the
-ignore_empty_lines option.
+ignore_empty_lines option, and fixes to mismatched allocator types.
 Also for fixes and improvements in string_view code.

 - Vojtech Fried for contributing patches to JSONCONS_DEFINE_LITERAL and to json::as_string to remove warnings